 - Who will be the lender and what will happen to the SMSF if borrowing interest rate rise? - What will be the set-up costs and ongoing interest and management cost of the strategy?
-Fees can wipe out potential profits. - LRBAs are generally long-term investments, will your SMSF be able to maintain the loan repayments and fees over that terms?
+Fees can wipe out potential profits. - LRBAs are generally long-term investments, will your SMSF be able to maintain the loan repayments and fees over that term?
 Will your SMSF have enough money left over to pay the other expenses of the fund such as insurance premiums, accountant and auditor fees, and taxes? - Consider what would happen if one of the members of the SMSF dies, wants to leave the fund or retire and take their money out?
 Will the SMSF have to sell the asset purchased with the loan to pay out death benefits? - Consider what would happen if one of members of the SMSF wants to retire and start a pension?
 Your SMSF can still hold an asset under an LRBA while it is paying a pension to one or more of its members.
-However, if fewer or no contributions are made, will the SMSF have enough money available to continue repaying the loan and meets its pension payment requirements? - Does the asset to be acquired need to be repaired, insured, and maintained?
-If so, will the SMSF have the money available to pay all these costs each year? - If the asset is a property to be leased, will the SMSF have enough money to pay ongoing maintenance and loan repayments if the property is unoccupied and no rental money is received?
+However, if fewer or no contributions are made, will the SMSF have enough money available to continue repaying the loan and meets its pension payment requirements?